dokester/BayesicFitting/docs/Dimensions.md

 points in the available space should be reachable from any starting position.

+In this section we will test this premisse for spherical likelihood constraints in moderate and high dimensional space for each of the engines.
+As said before, a NS setting with nested spherical likelihood constraints can arise when solving a fitting problem with N independent pixels.

 Due to the rotational symmetry of the N-sphere the only distinguishing feature of a point, is its distance to the origin.
-Without loss of generality, we take 4 points, positioned on axis 0 at 0.0, 0.5, 0.9 and 0.99.
+Without loss of generality, we take 4 points, positioned on the x-axis at 0.0, 0.5, 0.9 and 0.99.
 From these starting positions we generate 1000 points using one of our two engines.
 We do this for N-spheres of 10 and 100 dimensions.
 The 2-d sphere we skip, because it is very easy to check the performance of engines